Xophmeister/jsSelecta/README.md

     selecta(data).where({someField: isType('Array')});

 ### Negation
-Negation, using the `selecta.not`, qualifier works slightly differently:
-It will negate the qualifier function that is passed to it (defaulting to `selecta.strong` if not a function).
+Negation, using the `selecta.not` qualifier, works slightly differently, insofar as it will negate the qualifier function that is passed to it (defaulting to `selecta.strong` if not a function), rather than doing any comparisons of its own.

 For example: